-Pay parking applies to car parks on National Land in Parkes, Barton, Acton and the Russell Precinct.
-The NCA has detailed maps showing the locations of these parking areas.
+Pay parking applies to around 9000 car parks on National Land in Parkes, Barton, Acton, and the Russell precinct.
+Maps showing the locations of these parking areas can be found here.

 After parking your vehicle, check the applicable signs and locate the designated parking machine for the area.
 Follow the instructions on the machine to purchase a ticket, enter your licence plate details and display the ticket face up on your dashboard.
 Parking machines on National Land accept credit cards.
 At least one machine in each car park also accepts coins for payment.
-Currently the NCA does not have the ability to accept online payments or payments through phone apps.

 The onus is on you as the driver to purchase and display a parking ticket as soon as you park your vehicle.
 A ticket is not valid unless displayed face up on the dashboard, with the expiry time and all other inscriptions visible to a parking officer from outside of the vehicle.
 Check this before leaving your vehicle.

-In general, short stay car parks are located near national institutions and in small areas adjacent to office buildings.
-The majority of car parks adjacent to office buildings are long stay parking.
-The NCA website outlines detailed maps showing short stay and long stay car parks and parking machine locations.
+In general, short stay car parks are located near National Institutions and in small areas adjacent to office buildings.
+Most car parks adjacent to office buildings are long stay parking.
+Visit the Parking areas page for the detailed maps showing short stay and long stay car parks and parking machine locations.

 You may purchase a short stay ticket in a long stay car park by reducing the purchase amount.
 All day tickets can be used at the other NCA all day car parks on National Land, but not between ACT and NCA managed car parks.
 You cannot use all day tickets in short stay car parks on National Land.

-Parking tickets purchased on National Land are able to be used in other car parks on National land, provided that the restrictions in the alternate car park are the same.
+Parking tickets purchased on National Land can be used in other car parks on National Land, provided that the restrictions in the alternate car park are the same.
 This means you may move your vehicle between long stay car parks and use the same ticket.
 You may also use your short stay tickets in any car park on National Land, but you cannot use all day tickets in short stay car parks.

-To assist motorists in identifying long and short stay tickets, they have a different colour identification stripe on them.
+To assist motorists in identifying long and short stay, the tickets have a different colour identification stripe on them.
 Long stay tickets have a green stripe and short stay tickets have a purple stripe.

 Yes.
-Parking adjacent to the national institutions will be charged at the applicable rate.
+Parking adjacent to the National Institutions will be charged at the applicable rate.
 Please click here for information about fees and ticketing.

 Dedicated motorcycle parking areas are provided in many car parks on National Land.
 Motorcycle users can park for free in designated motorcycle parking areas on National Land.
-The NCA website details maps showing motorcycle parking spaces.
+Visit the Parking areas page for the detailed maps showing motorcycle parking spaces.
 Motorcycle users can also park in the same manner as other vehicles.
-This requires complying with the parking regulations at all times including payment for parking if not parked in a dedicated motorcycle parking area.
+This requires complying with the parking regulations at all times, including payment for parking if not parked in a dedicated motorcycle parking area.

-Dedicated Coach and Bus parking is available on National Land at the following locations: Questacon, Federation Mall, Regatta Point, Old Parliament House (Museum of Australian Democracy), National Museum, Parliament House.
+Dedicated coach and bus parking is available on National Land at the following locations: Questacon, Federation Mall, Regatta Point, Old Parliament House (Museum of Australian Democracy), National Museum of Australia and Parliament House.
 There is no cost to park buses and coaches in these locations.

 Dedicated permit areas are provided in most parking areas on National Land.
 Permits must be clearly displayed to ensure an infringement is not issued.

-Mobility permit holders are not required to pay to park, and can park for an unlimited time in a parking area that is normally restricted to 30 minutes or greater.
-Where the normal time restriction is less than 30 minutes, mobility pass holders may park for a maximum of two hours.
+Mobility permit holders are not required to pay for parking and can park for an unlimited time in a parking area that is normally restricted to longer than 30 minutes.
+Where the normal time restriction is 30 minutes or less, mobility pass holders may park for a maximum of two hours.
 Holders of mobility permits should check the signage of the areas they are parking in as restrictions may vary though out the day.
 These rules are the same that apply for mobility parking permit holders throughout the rest of the ACT.
-The NCA website has detailed maps showing permit zones for mobility permit holders.
+Visit the Parking areas page for the detailed maps showing permit zones for mobility permit holders.

 The Australian Government enforces parking on National Land.